-No matter how sick you are, homeopathic remedies are the way to go.
-But during cold and flu season, it is of great importance to make sure you and your family have the knowledge and know-how to detect, and then treat colds and flu properly.
+Homeopathic remedies are the way to go when you are sick.
+But during cold and flu season, it is of great importance to make sure you and your family have the knowledge and know how to detect a cold coming, and then how to treat colds and flu properly.

 Sunshine and Fresh Air

 Keep in mind that fresh air and regular exercise in open air prolongs life.
 Every room in a house should be well-ventilated with plenty of light and sunshine.
 Drinking plenty of water and taking baths cures illnesses.
-Fasting 1-2 days a week is also beneficial.
+Fasting 1-2 days a week is also beneficial as this allows your immune system to focus on recovery instead of digesting food.

 If it’s too cold to open windows, make sure the room is properly ventilated.
 There are plants that clean and purify the air: